 Can we imagine a different kind of ‘Tibet’ for the museum?

-This research community is led by Dr Emma Martin (University of Manchester) in collaboration with Dr Diana Lange (Humboldt University, Berlin), and Dr Trine Brox and Dr Miriam Koktvedgaard Zeitzen (University of Copenhagen).
+This research community is led by Dr Emma Martin (National Museums Liverpool and University of Manchester) in collaboration with Dr Diana Lange (Humboldt University, Berlin), and Dr Trine Brox (University of Copenhagen) and Dr Miriam Koktvedgaard Zeitzen (National Museum of Denmark, Copenhagen).